 Varsity Research 2026

-We held late afternoon information sessions on three Wednesdays in April from 4pm – 6pm.
-April 15, April 22, and April 29.
+We held late afternoon information sessions on three Wednesdays in April.
 If you’d like a Wednesday afternoon tour and have questions about our program, contact Jack Buckley (jbuckley@ccscr.org).
 Please use the subject line “Information Session.”

 To become familiar with our program, we suggest you scroll through this Story Map.
 We believe the map journey, images, and text will provide you with an informative overview of our projects and our learning pathways.